-I am asked yet again how to find one's lactate threshold heart rate (LTHR) by doing a 30-minute time trial.
-I really don't understand what seems to be so difficult about this.
+It’s not hard to find your lactate threshold heart rate (LTHR) by doing a 30-minute time trial.
 All that’s required is running (or riding) as hard as you can possibly go for 30 minutes ALL BY YOURSELF.
 It must be solo.
 Doing this as a part of a race or with training partners will change the outcome.
 Your number will be too high.
-If you want to do it with others or as a part of a race then you need to make it 60 minutes duration instead of 30.
+If you want to do it with others or as a part of a race then you need to make it a 60-minute duration instead of 30.